2015 Mnet Asian Music Awards: Multiple wins

 The following artist(s) received two or more wins (excluding the special awards):

 Multiple nominations

 The following artist(s) received two or more nominations (excluding the special awards):

 2NE1's performance

-As CL was the only 2NE1 member originally intended to perform at the event, 2NE1's surprise performance at the award ceremony received considerable media attention.
+2NE1's surprise performance at the award ceremony was met with considerable media attention.
 Following the conclusion of CL's "Hello Bitches", the rest of the group suddenly appeared onstage and reunited to perform "Fire" and "I Am the Best".
 Because of Park Bom's hiatus following her scandal from 2014, it was the group's first performance in a year and would be ultimately their last before their disbandment in 2016.

-SBS PopAsia wrote that "Fans and press too, were in for a pleasant surprise when 2NE1 appeared on the stage -- members one by one.
-It went from a CL show to a 2NE1 reunion that no-one was prepared for.
-The transition was on point and seriously, words cannot do the performances justice."
-Fuse regarded it as one of the best performances of 2015 worldwide, alongside those of Beyoncé and Madonna.
-It was named one of the most unforgettable moments in MAMA history by Cosmopolitan Philippines and SBS PopAsia.
+Although the group's performance was met with generally negative reactions from netizens in South Korea, it was well-received internationally, with Fuse naming it as one of the best performances of 2015 worldwide alongside those of Beyoncé and Madonna.
+Cosmopolitan Philippines and SBS PopAsia named it one of the most unforgettable performances in MAMA history.